nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 ## Terminate the connection and container

 - To terminate a running kernel gateway you can "kill" it as any Linux process with `ctrl-c`
 - If you're running the kernel gateway as a Docker container, you can stop the Docker container (this assumes you're using an init manager, such as tini.
-If you're not, this may not close the process)
+If you're not, this may not close the process.)